 - Sanjeewa Samaranayake, CFO, Group Finance, Hemas Holdings Plc

 The Chicago Booth M&A program is ideal for practitioners involved in any facet of a transaction.
-I benefited form the quantitative evaluation of a deal, its tax implications, and approaches to ensuring a successful integration.
+I benefited from the quantitative evaluation of a deal, its tax implications, and approaches to ensuring a successful integration.

 - Girish Rishi, Executive Vice President, Tyco